hunter-rollinger/Git-Template/README.md

 ### In order to export the above files...
 - Right click each section and click "Export all as XML..."
-  - For History of Changes (if used) export as CSV for easier readability
+  - For History of Changes (if used) make sure everything is exported.
+By default Zenon will only show most recent 1000.
 - Name the XML as the section you just exported

 ### For Zenon Logic: